akhilsaini678/games2048/README.md

 2048 Game is a web-application, which I made for the Application Based Problem for Ather.
 Link of deployed app : http://games2048.herokuapp.com/

+*** Important ***
+There is problem on deployment, if shifiting operation is performed too fast , then unicorn failed to maintain the right sequence of data and give checksum error.
+So, if playing on deployment then we have to do operation slowly.
+On local host, it works fine.

 Steps which I am doing :

     1.